absotech/SubtitleRepair/README.md

 2. **Open the Application**: Launch the application on your desktop.

-3. **Drag and Drop Subtitles**: Drag and drop the ASCII-encoded subtitle file you want to convert onto the main screen of the app or onto the app icon (for example, on the desktop or elsewhere).

-4. **Convert to UTF-8**: The application will automatically begin the conversion process, replacing ASCII characters with their UTF-8 counterparts.
+3. **Drag and Drop Subtitles**: Simply drag and drop the ASCII-encoded subtitle file you want to convert onto the main screen of the app or onto the app icon (for example, on the desktop or elsewhere).
+The application will automatically begin the conversion process, replacing ASCII characters with their UTF-8 counterparts.

-5. **Save Converted Subtitles**: Once the conversion is complete, save the converted subtitle file to your desired location.
+4. **Save Converted Subtitles**: Once the conversion is complete, the converted subtitle file is automatically saved to your desired location.

 ## System Requirements